-Acceptable Solutions Performance Criteria A1 P1 A new habitable building must comply with the following: A new habitable building must satisfy all of the following: (a) Level for the Coastal Inundation Low Hazard Area in Table E15.1; (b) (a) risk to users of the site, adjoining or nearby land is acceptable; (b) risk to adjoining or nearby property or public infrastructure is acceptable; (c) risk to buildings and other works arising from wave run-up is adequately mitigated through siting, structural or design mothods methods; (d) need for future remediation works is minimised; (e) access to the site will not be lost or substantially compromised by expected future sea level rise either on or off-site; (f) provision of any developer contribution required pursuant to policy adopted by Council for coastal protection works.
-A2 P2 An extension to a habitable building must comply with either of the following: An extension to a habitable building must satisfy all of the following: (a) floor level of habitable rooms is no lower than the Minimum Level for the Coastal (a) floor level is no lower than existing floor level; Inundation Low Hazard Area in Table E15.1; (b) floor area is no more than 60 m 2 . (b) risk to users of the site, adjoining or nearby land is not increased; (c) risk to adjoining or nearby property or public infrastructure is not increased. А3 P3 A non-habitable building, an outbuilding or a Class 10b building under the Building Code of A non-habitable building must satisfy all of the following: Australia, must have a floor area no more than 60 m 2 . (a) risk to users of the site, adjoining or nearby land is acceptable; (b) risk to adjoining or nearby property or public infrastructure is acceptable; (c) need for future remediation works is minimised; (d) provision of any developer contribution required pursuant to policy adopted by Council for coastal protection works; except if it is a building dependent on a coastal locationR1.
+Acceptable Solutions Performance Criteria A1 P1 A new habitable building must comply with the following: A new habitable building must satisfy all of the following: (a) floor level no lower than the the Minimum Level for the Coastal Inundation Low Hazard Area in Table E15.1; (a) risk to users of the site, adjoining or nearby land is acceptable;(b) risk to adjoining or nearby property or public infrastructure is acceptable;

+(c) risk to buildings and other works arising from wave run-up is adequately mitigated through siting, structural or design methods; (d) need for future remediation works is minimised; (e) access to the site will not be lost or substantially compromised by expected future sea level rise either on or off-site; (f) provision of any developer contribution required pursuant to policy adopted by Council for coastal protection works.
+A2 P2 An extension to a habitable building must comply with either of the following: An extension to a habitable building must satisfy all of the following: (a) floor level of habitable rooms is no lower than the Minimum Level for the Coastal (a) floor level is no lower than existing floor level; Inundation Low Hazard Area in Table E15.1; (b) risk to users of the site, adjoining or nearby land is not increased; (b) floor area is no more than 60 m 2 . (c) risk to adjoining or nearby property or public infrastructure is not increased.
+A3 P3 A non-habitable building, an outbuilding or a Class 10b building under the Building Code of A non-habitable building must satisfy all of the following: Australia, must have a floor area no more than 60 m 2 . (a) risk to users of the site, adjoining or nearby land is acceptable; (b) risk to adjoining or nearby property or public infrastructure is acceptable; (c) need for future remediation works is minimised; (d) provision of any developer contribution required pursuant to policy adopted by Council for coastal protection works; except if it is a building dependent on a coastal locationR1.